Battery Energy Storage Systems (BESS) Technical Specification

 - emailing stakeholders directly

-Once feedback is considered and where appropriate included, the updated specification will be published and come into effect in April 2026.
+Once feedback is considered and where appropriate included, the updated specification will be published and come into effect.

 Consultation timeline